Recap: Family Guy S 10 E 3 Screams OF Silence The Story Of Brenda Q

 In this very dark, somewhat dramatic episode, Quagmire nearly dies from autoerotic asphyxiation and ends up in the hospital, but the real danger starts when Quagmire learns that his sister (from the season eight episode "Jerome is the New Black," only her name is Brenda instead of Harriet) is still with her abusive boyfriend, Jeff, and everyone tries to show Brenda that Jeff is bad for her, but Peter, Quagmire, and Joe soon learn that words and reasoning don't work against a bully like Jeff.

 "Screams of Silence: The Story of Brenda Q." contains examples of:

 - Accidental Misnaming: During the intervention, Chris gets mad that Joe doesn't know his name and thinks it's "Caleb".

-- Asshole Victim, Bastard Boyfriend, Big Bad, Blond Guys Are Evil, Domestic Abuser, Hair-Trigger Temper, Hate Sink, Large Ham, Evil Is Hammy, No Indoor Voice, Would Hit a Girl and Jerkass: Jeff, Jeff, a thousand times, Jeff.
+- Asshole Victim, Bastard Boyfriend, Big Bad, Blond Guys Are Evil, Domestic Abuser, Hair-Trigger Temper, Hate Sink, Large Ham, Evil Is Hammy, No Indoor Voice, Would Hit a Girl and Jerkass: Jeff.